African-American presidents of the United States in popular culture: Music

-Other media

-An unnamed black president played a major role in the 2000 first-person shooter Nintendo 64 video game Perfect Dark.
-The player must prevent his assassination and lead him to the escape pod on a futuristic rendition of Air Force One.

 Effect of Obama's presidency on television

-The Obama presidency has potential to affect television shows, but people have differing reactions to that.
-The comedian and actor Bill Cosby said he is "not all that optimistic that Obama’s presidency will make a major difference in terms of onscreen diversity," saying "they would die before putting another show on about a black family and black pride."
+The Obama presidency had the potential to affect television shows, but people had differing reactions to that.
+The comedian and actor Bill Cosby said he was "not all that optimistic that Obama’s presidency will make a major difference in terms of onscreen diversity," saying "they would die before putting another show on about a black family and black pride."

 Pastor T.D.
 Jakes noted the portrayal on television of "middle-class African-Americans who are articulate, intelligent and thoughtful."
 He hoped the new president would make a difference in encouraging those types of depictions.
 "The Obama effect might even go beyond bolstering the presence of blacks on television and actually bring about a tonal change in programming," according to Brok Akil.
 She wrote a script based on a book called Making Friends With Black People, a buddy comedy that focuses on the state of race relations in the U.S. She added that, "In our pitch to NBC, we referenced Obama."
 She also said, "We talked about how he has gotten us to the table to talk about race in a meaningful way and it’s time to continue the discussion.
 So our new president has already had an impact."